sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

   - name: Hierarchical features are orthogonal - but so are semantic opposites!?
   - name: Categorical features form simplices - but so do totally random ones!?
   - name: Random Unembeddings Exhibiting the same Geometry
-  - name: Orthogonality and Polytopes in High Dimensions
+  - name: Orthogonality and Polytopes Proofs in High Dimensions
     subsections:
       - name: Orthogonality and the Whitening Transformation
       - name: Case n≥k